freitaucher/reinforcement_learning/README.md

 # Reinforcement Learning: basic demo

+The code can be endlessly optimized, but it runs fast anyway and the purpose is to show the logic.

 ## What it is all about

 Consider the simplest static version of the "frozen lake" game: